Swan/RippleAPI/README.md

 ***Cheesegull (Beatmaps)**

-*Note: For gameMode parameters, you can specify a single mode: 'mania' or an array of modes: ['mania', 'osu', 'taiko', 'ctb', 'all']*
+*Note: For gameMode parameters, you can specify either:*

+*A single mode: 'mania' OR*

+*An array of modes: ['mania', 'osu', 'taiko', 'ctb', 'all']*

-*Note: For rankedStatus parameters, you can specify a single status: 'ranked' OR an array of statuses: ['ranked', 'unranked', 'loved', 'graveyard', 'wip', 'pending', 'approved', 'qualified', 'all']*
+*Note: For rankedStatus parameters, you can specify either:*

+*A single status: 'ranked' OR*

+*An array of statuses: ['ranked', 'unranked', 'loved', 'graveyard', 'wip', 'pending', 'approved', 'qualified', 'all']*